 Place candles on steady surfaces that will not burn & will not be damaged by slight heat (from the glass), and keep them away from flammable materials such as curtains.

-Use a proper candle lighter and extinguisher to light and put out your candles where possible.
+Use a proper candle lighter or good quality matches and extinguisher to light and put out your candles where possible.

 Each time the candle is extinguished, remove the charred pieces of wick, remains of matches and other impurities, from the melted wax round the wick.